hugem/turbovax-web/README.md

 1) Web server with HTML and JSON endpoints
 2) Scraper setup
+3) Database to store Location and appointment data
-3) Twitter integration
+4) Twitter integration
-4) Background job orchestration
+5) Background job orchestration

 Fork this repo to create your very own TurboVax implementation.